bnclabs/golog/README.md

   * if ``log.prefix`` is neither string, nor bool.

 Typically all the above panic cases needs to be fixed during development, and should never occur during production.
-If panics become un-avoidable please use [panic/recover](https://blog.golang.org/defer-panic-and-recover).
+If panics become unavoidable please use [panic/recover](https://blog.golang.org/defer-panic-and-recover).

 How to contribute